DragonSenses/Algorithms/LeetCode/81-search-in-rotated-sorted-array-ii/problem.md

 2. **Handle duplicate ambiguity**—if `arr[mid] == arr[start]`, increment `start` to skip duplicates instead of blindly discarding halves.

 This ensures we optimize the approach while accounting for worst-case degradation.

+## **Algorithm**

+This algorithm builds upon **standard binary search**, but is adapted to handle a **rotated sorted array with duplicates**.

+1. We maintain two pointers start and end, and at each step we compute the midpoint as (start + end)/2.
+2. The search space is divided into three parts left half, midpoint, and right half.
+3. Based on the mid and target values we discard the coressponding half
+4. Check the cases
+5. Handle duplicates